ComplicatedPhenomenon/C_Takeoff/lcthw/DMA/readme.md

 Your stupid operation might introduce some behavior you don't know for sure.
 Even if the OS take care for you when the program close, for sure you still don't want the OS  to close your out-of-control program abruptly without a warning.

+### How to construct dynamic array?
+A dynamic array is simply an array of `void **` pointers that is pre- allocated in one shot and that point at the data.
+In the linked list you had a full `struct` that stored the  pointer, but in a dynamic array there's just a single array with all of them.
+This means you don't need any other pointers for next and previous records since you can just index into it directly.

 ### Problem unsolved
 ```sh
 $ gcc test_array.c